Do you have anxiety about going to a dental clinic?

 Myth #2 – Sleep dentistry is only for people who have a phobia

-Overall, sleep dentistry made dental procedures much easier.
-If you have a gag reflex, or you have a long visit with your dentist and would like to feel relaxed, it will be definitely better for you.
+Sleep dentistry makes dental procedures much easier.
+If you have a gag reflex, or you have a long visit with your dentist and would like to feel relaxed, it will definitely be better for you.

 Myth #3 – Sedation will make me sleep after the appointment.

 The time taken for the medication to completely wear off differs among people, and it also differs according to the type of sedation used.
 However, it will not last for more than two hours and most people are able to go home without any residual effect.

 Myth #4 – Sedation will make me sleep during the appointment.